-- (a) the financial report of Hume Building Society Ltd is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's financial position as at 30 June 2009 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1.
+- (a) the financial statements of Hume Building Society Ltd are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2010 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the financial statements also complies with International Financial Reporting Standards as disclosed in note 1.